 - Your CPR number will be issued on a yellow health card, which entitles you to healthcare in Denmark

-- With your CPR number, a general practicioner will be assigned to you
+- With your CPR number, a general practitioner will be assigned to you

 - You need your CPR number when dealing with authorities in Denmark

-If you are a Nordic or an EU/EEA citizens staying between 3-6 months you are not required to obtain a CPR number but we highly recommend it.
+If you are a Nordic or an EU/EEA/Swiss citizen staying between 3-6 months you are not required to obtain a CPR number, but we recommend it.

-If you are a Non-EU/EEA citizen staying more than 3 months, you are required to obtain a CPR number.
+If you are a non-EU/EEA/Swiss citizen staying more than 3 months, you are required to obtain a CPR number.

 How to obtain your CPR number

-You must have your residence permit/EU residence document and a permanent address in Denmark before you can apply for a CPR number.
-When you register for the CPR number, you will be provided with a personal identity number, called a CPR number, as well as a Health Insurance Card.
+You must have your residence permit or EU residence document and a permanent address in Denmark before you can apply for a CPR number.
+When you register for the CPR number, you will be provided with a personal identity number, called a CPR number, as well as a health insurance card.

 The International House Copenhagen has made it easy for you to get your CPR number:

-4. The Health insurance card will be sent to your address in Denmark
+- The health insurance card will be sent to your address in Denmark.

 International House Copenhagen